 New fireworks regulations were adopted in February 2021 following the work of the Fireworks Review Group.
 These new measures amended the times of the day and the quantity of fireworks that can be sold to the general public, and the times of the day fireworks can be used by the general public.
 The Fireworks Review Group made further recommendations (Stage 2) which the Scottish government committed to before the Scottish elections in May 2021.
 These included the introduction of mandatory conditions before the purchase of consumer fireworks by the general public and the introduction of no fireworks areas or zones where it is not possible for the general public to set fireworks off.

 Northern Ireland has the toughest fireworks regulations of the four nations, as devolved powers mean that a licence required to sell, buy, possess and use certain types of fireworks which is issued by the Department of Justice for Northern Ireland.

 Fireworks offences can lead to a fine of up to £5,000 or a three month prison sentence with increasing reports of fireworks misuse in recent months.

 The Kennel Club's view

+The Kennel Club are committed to raising awareness of the distress fireworks cause dogs and how their safety and welfare is put at risk.
 While we do not wish to see all fireworks removed from public display, there is a need to ensure that sensible measures diminish the harmful effects that fireworks have on dogs.